GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 ================  =======  ======================================================
 ClassReq          ISCLASS  For ensuring this type is also some other
                            classification
-PhuReq            PHU      Checked a PHU key/value header against a regular
+PhuReq            PHU      Checks a PHU key/value header against a regular
                            expression.
 ================  =======  ======================================================

-OO design enables us to extend requirement class ability and/or create new requirements.
+Object Oriented design enables us to extend requirement class ability and/or create new requirements.
 Examples: the current PHU requirement checks values only against regular expressions, it could be expanded to make numerical comparisons (e.g. to have a dataset type dependent on seeing thresholds).
 Another example that we anticipate needing is a requirement class that checkes header values in extensions.

-One notes that currently all type checking resolves to PHU checks, see below for a description of the PHU requirement object.
+Note that currently all type checking resolves to PHU checks, see below for a description of the PHU requirement object.

 ISCLASS(other_class_name)
 $$$$$$$$$$$$$$$$$$$$$$$$$$

-The ISCLASS requiment accepts a string name and will cause the classification to check if the other type applies.
+The ISCLASS requirement accepts a string name and will cause the classification to check if the other type applies.
 Circular definitions are possible and the configuration author must ensure such do not exit.